zij212/zij212.github.io/_posts/2023-05-19-wild-strawberry-time-lapse.md

 ---
 layout: post
-title: "Time-lapse of Wild Strawberry Plants over 4 Months"
+title: "Timelapse of Wild Strawberry Plants over 4 Months"
 date: 2023-05-19
 ---

-I got a smart garden from work last Christmas and I was very excited to try it out.
-At that point I have a haworthia zebra plant, a begonia maculata, a mango plant, and an avocado plant.
-I started the last 2 plants from seed, and, no, I don't expect them to bear any fruit.
-I really wanted to try growing something that I can consume later, so I ordered a packet of wild strawberry pods.
-I also got a raspberypi camera and made a timelapse video.
+I got a smart garden from work last Christmas and was very excited to try it out.
+At that point I had a haworthia zebra plant, a begonia maculata, a mango plant, and an avocado plant.
+I started the last 2 plants from seed.
+And no, I don't expect them to bear any fruit.

+I really wanted to grow something that I can consume later, so I ordered a packet of wild strawberry pods.
+I also ordered a raspberrypi camera module and made a timelapse video.

 [![demo_video]({{site.url}}/img/wild_strawberry_youtube_thumbnail.png)](https://youtu.be/htmcwLssEDY)

-Here's my set up,
+Here's my setup,
-1. write python script to take a picture
+1. write a python script to take one picture using the raspberrypi camera
-2. schedule python script to run every 30 minutes
+2. schedule the python script to run every 30 minutes
-3. wait for 4 months...and make a time lapse using `ffmpeg`!
+3. wait for 4 months...and make a timelapse using `ffmpeg`!
 4. add some music to the video

-## Code snipet to take 1 picture with raspberipi camera:
+## Code snipet to take 1 picture:

 ```py
 #!/home/pi/.pyenv/shims/python3